 Actually, most of the lunches I pack don't have nuts in them.
 We do not have any allergies, and we do not go to a nut free school.
 But because I am always striving for variety, and my kids are not huge nut eaters, I end up packing a lot of lunches without nuts anyway.

 Even though ours is not, I know a lot of schools now are nut free, and I know so many of you struggle for ideas for lunches without nuts.
 I thought it might be helpful if I gathered all of my nut free lunches all in one place for you.

-In addition to all of my lunches without nuts, I have a few tips for you:
+Before we get to the lunches, I have a few tips for you:

 - Any time peanut butter is called for, just substitute sunflower seed butter.
 Because it's a seed and not a nut, most schools do allow it, and most kids won't notice a difference.
 I've packed plenty of "PB&J" sandwiches where the PB was actually SB, and my kids never noticed.
-Sunflower seed butter is also great for baking too.
-And you can even make a version of an Asian "peanut sauce" for dipping with sunbutter instead of peanut butter, and nobody will notice the difference.
+Sunflower seed butter is also great for baking too, you can substitute it in any recipe that calls for peanut butter.
+You can even make a version of an Asian "peanut sauce" for dipping with sunbutter instead of peanut butter, and nobody will notice the difference.

 One final disclaimer: As I said, we do not have nut allergies.
 I am not an expert on whether or not a product contains traces of nuts.
-If you have a severe allergy then please just use my lunches as a guideline, but always carefully read packages to ensure that you know what your getting.
+If you have an allergy please just use my lunches as a guideline for ideas, but always carefully read packages to ensure that you know what you are getting.
 All of the items I have shown in these lunches do not contain nuts in the ingredients, but I can't guarantee that they are all from a totally nut free facility.
-Do your research.
+Do your own research please.